jquery/learn.jquery.com/page/plugins/basic-plugin-creation.md

 ##Basic Plugin Authoring

 Let's say we want to create a plugin that makes text within a set of retrieved elements green.
-All we have to do is add a function called `greenify` to `$.fn` and it will available just like any other jQuery object method.
+All we have to do is add a function called `greenify` to `$.fn` and it will be available just like any other jQuery object method.

 ```
 $.fn.greenify = function() {